 Identify the topics or themes that align with your key marketing focus areas.
-Research what content would be more relevant by searching for brand-name, competitors and target keywords.
+Research what content would be more relevant by searching for brand-names, competitors and target keywords.

-Then repurpose your existing content accordingly and with the nature of the medium in mind; actionable, precise and simply written pieces work well for social media channels that means if have a 20-page white people don't just tweet a link to it.
+Then repurpose your existing content accordingly and with the nature of the medium in mind; actionable, precise and simply written pieces work well for social media channels.
+This means that if have a 20-page white paper don't just tweet a link to it.
 Summarise the key messages into a short how to blog post and tweet that instead.

 How do you know if you're doing things right or whether you need to tweak your initiatives?